clux/magic-forest/README.md

 ### Discussion
 #### Haskell
 The cleanest solution here by far if you like the functional style; about half the number of lines of the go solution, but taking twice as long.
+It also uses the same small deviation as go from the standard algorithm by inserting into a set, thus doing the uniqueness part slightly earlier on.

 This one is interesting because the solution time went from 4 minutes to 3seconds after switching from native lists to `Data.Set`.
 Native lists probably went into the cache miss territory with these sizes, but it's still a mind-boggling speedup.

+#### Elixir
+Another clean functional implementation.
+I could not get it to compile first without using their `mix` build system so had to just bench mark it under the elixir interpreter.
+This probably does not work in elixir's favour, but it still performs pretty well for it.
+I'm surprised how much I actually enjoyed this dynamic functional style.

 #### Python
 Performs badly under the default interpreter, but is really solid under pypy.
 Solution is almost as nice to read as the Haskell implementation.